GSA/digitalgov.gov/visual-design/color-and-contrast.md

 ## Can you still understand everything the design is communicating without depending on color?

-Why it’s important: Joel is red-green colorblind and can’t reliably make sense of information conveyed with color alone.
+**Why it’s important**: Joel is red-green colorblind and can’t reliably make sense of information conveyed with color alone.

 ### Steps to take:
 - Don’t use color alone to convey meaning.
 Use icons, written content, and other visual elements to reinforce clear communication of the content.